virteal/Inox/README.md

 to tell-sign  <0? { "negative" out } { "positive" out } if-else.
 ```

 This definition of the verb `tell-sign` uses a style that is unusual, it is a _postfix_ notation.
 This is compact but sometimes difficult to read.
-Depending on your preferences you may use either that _postfix_ style, a classical _infix_ function call style or the multi parts _keyword_ style.
+Depending on your preferences you may use either that _postfix_ style, a classical _prefix_ function call style or the multi parts _keyword_ style.

 The form changes but the meaning keeps the same.